-Do you love to read and have an eye for ways to improve an author’s writing?
-You could have a fulfilling future as a professional editor.
-Editors are hired by various organizations to ensure that printed or published materials are error-free and reader-friendly before they are released to the public.
+Do you love to read and enjoy thinking of ways to improve an author’s writing?
+If so, you may consider a career as a professional editor.
+Editors are hired by various organizations to ensure that printed or published materials are error-free and reader-friendly before they are published.

 What Do Editors Do?

 One of the interesting aspects of this career is the many hats an editor can wear.
 There are many kinds of editors, each with different daily responsibilities.
 The ultimate responsibility of every editor, however, is to improve the quality of written work.

 Some of an editor’s specific tasks may include the following:

 - Fact-check pieces for accuracy prior to publication